 A tool that I used extensively for building the frontend was BeautifulSoup.
 At its core, BeautifulSoup is a web-scraper plugin.
 In the case of building the wiki, I exploited it as a fine-grain filter tool to clean up undesired `html` tags fetched by each `json` call.
 It worked magnificently, providing a very detailed level of control.
 This fine control made it much easier to add atomic `css` classes to all `html` tags, thus forming a template.
 Because Mediawiki outputs so much wrapping `divs,` though, I felt obliged to get rid of them from the final template.
 I still wonder why this happens.
 It could be a problem of historical heritage due to maintaining a big and old framework that’s being modernised over time, or maybe Mediawiki developers just fell into the div wormhole and never got out.

 Some thoughts on working with the wiki

-The frontend, conversely, becomes an easier to access place to check for upcoming events, as well as for browsing through the wiki content in a more focused, well presented manner.
-In a way, it can be seen as one of the output forms that the wiki can produce, as much as a book can do for a selection of wiki articles.
+The frontend, conversely, becomes an easier place to access and check for upcoming events, as well as for browsing through the wiki content in a focused and well-presented manner.
+The H&D website becomes both a workshop AND a library.